 The interviewer usually does not ask anything concerning the IPA (internal protection alternative) and does not even tell the asylum seeker that they are examining the possibility of the IPA.
 Or when there are contradictions, the interviewers usually do not try to resolve them at all, or sometimes just partially, but never fully.

-Section 36 of the Asylum Act and Section 66 of the Asylum Decree set out rules relating to the right to use one's native language in the procedure and on gender-sensitive interviewing techniques.
-A person seeking asylum may use his or her mother tongue or the language he or she understands orally and in writing during his or her asylum procedure.
+Section 36 of the Asylum Act and Section 66 of the Asylum Decree set out rules relating to the right to use one’s native language in the procedure and on gender-sensitive interviewing techniques.
+A person seeking asylum may use their mother tongue or the language they understand orally and in writing during their asylum procedure.
 If the asylum application is submitted orally and the asylum seeker does not speak Hungarian, the determining authority must provide an interpreter speaking the applicant’s mother tongue or another language understood by that person.
-There may be no need for using an interpreter if the asylum officer speaks the mother tongue of that person or another language understood by him or her, and the asylum seeker consents in writing to not having an interpreter.
+There may be no need for using an interpreter if the asylum officer speaks the mother tongue of that person or another language understood by them, and the asylum seeker consents in writing to not having an interpreter.

 Where the applicant requests so, a same-sex interpreter and interviewer must be provided, where this is considered not to hinder the completion of the asylum procedure.
 For asylum seekers who are facing gender-based persecution and make such a request, this designation is compulsory.
-Amendments that entered into force on 1 January 2018 secure the right of the applicant to request a case officer and interpreter of the gender of his or her choice on grounds that his or her gender identity is different from the gender registered in the official database.
+Amendments that entered into force on 1 January 2018 secure the right of the applicant to request a case officer and interpreter of the gender of their choice on grounds that their gender identity is different from the gender registered in the official database.
 Nevertheless, the HHC is not aware of any gender or vulnerability-specific guidelines applicable to eligibility officers conducting interviews (see Special Procedural Guarantees).
+The HHC lawyers reported that in the transit zones the NDGAP officers were quite reluctant to appoint an interpreter of the same gender, even if the client requested.
+The explanation was that it would prolong the procedure significantly and therefore the applicants usually decided not to insist on this request.

 The costs of translation, including translations into sign language, are borne by the NDGAP.

 There is no specific code of conduct for interpreters in the context of asylum procedures.
 Many interpreters are not professionally trained on asylum issues.
 There is no quality assessment performed on their work, nor are there any requirements in order to become an interpreter for the NDGAP.
-The NDGAP is obliged to select the cheapest interpreter from the list, even though his or her quality would not be the best.
-For example, in the Vámosszabadi refugee camp, the HHC lawyer reported that in all his cases regarding Nigerian clients, none of the English interpreters fully understood what the clients said; the lawyer had to help the interpreter.
-The same happened at the court.
-There was another case, where the interpreter did not speak English well enough to be able to translate; for example, he did not know the word “asylum”.
+The NDGAP is obliged to select the cheapest interpreter from the list, even though their quality would not be the best.

-Moreover, the case officers are reluctant to phrase the questions or any information in a non-legalistic way so as to enable the client to understand what the case officer is talking about.
+Moreover, case officers are reluctant to phrase the questions or any information in a non-legalistic way so as to enable the client to understand what the case officer is talking about.
 If case officers were less formalistic, interpreters would have an easier task in the procedure.
-Interpreters also sometimes overstep their limits, for example by making comments such as that the asylum seeker comes from different part of a country, because the pronunciation is not used in the area he or she claims to be from.
+Interpreters also sometimes overstep their limits, for example by making comments such as that the asylum seeker comes from different part of a country, because the pronunciation is not used in the area they claim to be from.

 Amendments that entered into force on 1 January 2018 introduced a new procedural safeguard regarding the selection of interpreters.
 The NDGAP is required to take into account the possible differences/contrast in terms of the country of origin and the cultural background of the interpreter and that of the applicant, as indicated by the applicant to the authority.

-Interviews are frequently conducted through videoconferencing.
-It happens several times that there are more interpreters present in the same room in Budapest and having videoconferences with asylum seekers from the transit zones.
-On account of the noise, it is hard to hear and to concentrate on what the interpreter is saying.
+When the transit zones were in place, interviews were frequently conducted through videoconferencing.
+The applicant’s approval over the use of videoconferencing is not required.
+It happened several times that there were several interpreters present in the same room in Budapest and having videoconferences with asylum seekers from the transit zones.
+On account of the noise, it was hard to hear and to concentrate on what the interpreter was saying.
 In general, the connection is reported as of poor quality, as it is often not working and everyone has to wait.
 Sometimes it is hard to understand what the person on the other side is saying, so both parties have to shout.
 Conducting an interview through a videoconference does not sufficiently protect the personal data and the flight story of an asylum seeker from those who are not entitled to hear it and it therefore raises confidentiality issues, as it is possible to hear the interviews of other applicants at the same time.
+The videoconference hearing is also very impersonal, it does not help the applicants and beneficiaries to talk about their past and traumas.
 It is also unnecessary that in order to communicate a decision, a videoconference has to be used, if the case officer is not present at the place of the applicant.
-It would be easier if the case officer would fax the decision to the NDGAP officer present at the place of the applicant and he or she would then read it out to the applicant.
+It would be easier if the case officer would fax the decision to the NDGAP officer present at the place of the applicant and they would then read it out to the applicant.
+In 2022, the HHC’s lawyers reported only about one occasion, when there were serious difficulties in setting up the system between NDGAP and the Hungarian Embassy in Belgrade, for an interview conducted as a part of the embassy procedure.

 Recording and transcript